enigma0x3/Powershell-Payload-Excel-Delivery/README.md

 1/10/2013 Update
 =======================================
 Changed persist methods once again.
 This time, it never drops anything to disk.
-Once the macro is ran, you get a shell and persistence to the machine via a scheduled task and a registry entry.
+Once the macro is ran, you get a shell and persistence to the machine via a scheduled task.

 All of this happens without dropping a single file to disk.